caige13/Interpretor/README.md

 ## INSTRUCTIONS:
 There are two different modes that are determined by the input. if a 'l' (lower case L) or 'lexer' command arguments are given then it just runs part 1 for the source code and spits out the tokens.
 If a 'p' or 'parse' command is given then it runs part 2 and parses the program.
+If no command is given except the source code file then it will run the interpreter.

 	NOTE: THESE COMMANDS ARE CASE SENSITIVE.